sid-bhargav/lhr-pyansys-setup/README.md

 # Longhorn Racing Combustion `pyansys` Setup

 Longhorn Racing Combustion setup to use pyansys and SOLIDWORKS design tables to automate the simulation of multiple CFD set ups.
-The setup is currently in development and does not currently work.
+The setup is currently in development and currently has limited functionality.

+As of March 29th 2023, `cfd.py` is able to run a rudamentary fluent simulation.
+Development is continuing on producing more useful outputs from the simulations.

 ## Process